Pascal-Institute/kokonut/README.md

 ## Abstract

-This protocol describes block chain systems & rules of kokonut
+This protocol describes block chain systems & rules of kokonut.

 ## Block

+- The 'Block' is the collection of data which contains uniqueness.
+- Blocks have meaning and value only when they are connected to each other.
+- Format is JSON(.json).

+## Block Chain

+- The connectivity of blocks.

 ### Basic Structure

-- version : The kokonut protocol verison (match to major number of library version)
+- version : The kokonut protocol verison (match to major number of library version).
-- index : The numbering of block which previous block index < next block index
+- index : The numbering of block which previous block index < next block index.
-- previousHash : The hash of previous block
+- previousHash : The hash of previous block.
-- timestamp
+- timestamp : Time relative to UTC.
+Indicates the time the block difficulty was solved.
-- data
+- data :
-- difficulty
-- nonce
-- hash
+- difficulty : The numbers of leading 0 of hash.
+All block hash must follow difficulty.
+- nonce : The total times of trying hash function for satisfying difficulty.
+- hash : The output 64-digits string format which came from SHA-256(Secure Hash Algorithm 256-bit) hash function, inputs is the sequential collection of all data's in block.

 ```json
 {